 Cloud Composer pricing is billed in addition to billing for the following services used to run and monitor environments and hold data.

 - The Cloud Storage bucket created by an environment for managing DAGs and holding task logs.
-This bucket persists until manually deleted.
+This bucket persists unless manually deleted.

 - The data that Cloud Monitoring collects to help you understand your environment's performance and health.
 By default, Monitoring is enabled, and the data is subject to separate Monitoring pricing.